 The BOND group and Transparency International welcomed the plan as ground-breaking in its attempt at defining and setting out strategic direction, as well as framing and contextualizing corruption.
-The plan was seen as wide-ranging, joined-up, and inclusive.
+The

 There were some concerns.
 The delay in publication between June and December 2014 meant the report was launched on the last day of Parliament before Christmas, and some CSOs saw this as evidence of a lack of political will.
 The report also contained some mixed messages and may have been undermined by turf wars amongst departments.
-It was, one CSO argued, in places "imprecise and patchy" and did not deal with some areas in sufficient depth, such as corruption in the private sector.
+It was, one CSO argued, in places "imprecise and patchy" and did not deal with some areas in sufficient depth, such as corruption in the private sector.7